aLpSabre/IP-Address-Tracker/README.md

 - See their own IP address on the map on the initial page load
 - Search for any IP addresses or domains and see the key-information and location

---I also added this functionalies:
+-I also added this functionalies:

 Users should be able to:
 - Search for any IP addresses or domains in n both formats IPv4 and IPv6